ahmedkaludi/easy-table-of-contents/README.txt

 4. Activate the plugin on the Plugins admin page.

 == Changelog ==

+= 2.0.63 02/03/2024 =
+* TWEAK: Remove extra spaces added by the users to the option Exclude feature #687
+* TWEAK: HTML Validator Parse Error: Font-Size Issue #691
+* TWEAK: Proper enqueue method for sticky toc js. #696
+* Bug: Easy TOC conflicts with the Popular Post plugin. #680
+* Bug: A warning is appearing after the recent update #686
+* Bug: TOC not showing on MicrojobEngine theme #694
+* Bug: Warning appears in product widget sidebar #705
+* Bug: Function wp_specialchars is deprecated since version 2.8.0! #709
+* Bug: Add compatibility with pressbook theme #710

 = 2.0.62 12/01/2024 =
 * New: Shortcode for sidebar sticky toc widget in documentation shortcode block #399